Although ROI is dead it is still useful to talk about value and cost of witing tests.

 While things don’t look dandy, there are good news and even better news.

-First, 20% (a made up number, I remind you, but you’re welcome to use it) out of not-a-lot-coding-time is not really a big deal.
+First, 20% for unit testing (a made up number, I remind you, but you’re welcome to use it) out of not-a-lot-coding-time is not really a big deal.
 In fact, this small investment will probably free a lot of your time so you can write more code.
+Even clean code.

 Which unsurprisingly, will get you more coding time.